Works Victoria Park-Canning Level Crossing Removal

 Out-of-hours works

-• station construction works until March 2025, 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required
+• station construction fit out, car park, bus interchange and passenger connection works until late May 2025, 7pm to 7am, Monday to Sunday and 7am to 7pm Sundays, as required

-• painting of abutment walls as required, until Friday 28 February, 7pm to 7am
+• painting of abutment walls as required, until late May, 7pm to 7am.

 William Street intersection modification works

-There will be staged thoroughfare closures impacting William Street, Sevenoaks Street and Railway Parade in Beckenham, within the City of Gosnells, until March 2025.
+There will be staged thoroughfare closures impacting William Street, Sevenoaks Street and Railway Parade in Beckenham, within the City of Gosnells.
 The closures are required to rebuild the William Street intersections, at Sevenoaks Street and Railway Parade.
 Traffic management is proposed in stages to minimise impacts and to maintain vehicle and pedestrian access through this area.

 • William Street will temporarily be reduced to single lane in each direction